Exporting your Twitter followers should be an easy job. It is just like asking a bank for your financials.

 - Input your Twitter password when prompted.

 If you are on a Mobile device, please follow these steps:

-- Click on ‘Settings and Privacy’, and the click on ‘Account’.
+- Click on ‘Settings and Privacy’, and then click on ‘Account’.

-- Click on ‘Your Twitter Data’ and then on ‘Download Archive’.
+- Click on ‘Your Account’ and then on ‘Download Archive’.

 - After entering the password, you will receive your archive link through the email account associated with your Twitter account to download your Twitter data.